 Your work programme should be accompanied by a communications plan, to guide your efforts to reach your wider group of stakeholders.
-Some advice on this matter is given in the Communications Guide.
-Use of the BBfA brand will provide weight and coherence to your communications, while the creation of a BBfA Charter can serve as a focus for activity.
+Some advice on this matter is given in the first three resources.
+Use of the BBfA brand will also provide weight and coherence to your communications, while the creation of a BBfA Charter can serve as a focus for activity.

 Communications Guide, 2013

 This advice suggests a simple framework for a communications plan: situational analysis, objectives, strategy, tactics, actions and control.

 This information sheet provides a sample case study of how to communicate with business.
 Case studies are an excellent way of telling a story about the many ways regulatory services support local businesses.
 BBfA partnerships say using case studies helps engage senior leaders / stakeholders in the BBfA programme and highlights the business support angle.

 Where stories are told from the business perspective (and preferably at different stages of a business lifecycle) they provide a strong narrative about the positive impact of regulatory advice and support.

 Case studies have proved very powerful and all partnerships are encouraged to build a suite of these to publish on their websites (and the local Growth Hubs) along with their regulatory offer.
 This guidance is aimed at helping your partnerships quickly and easily capture the great work you are already doing.